vvcb/paesoe-test/_drafts/memorandum-paesoe.md

 ### 2. Memorandum of the association

-2.1.
+#### 2.1.
 Name of the association

- The association is called _Emergency Surgical officers association of Ethiopia_, abbreviated as &quot;ESOAE&quot;.
+The association is called _Emergency Surgical officers association of Ethiopia_, abbreviated as "ESOAE".

-          2.2. **Objectives of the association**
+#### 2.2.
+Objectives of the association

-- To keep all Emergency surgical Officers of Ethiopia closely knit and in constant touch with each other and build a spirit of unity for a common goal: &quot; **improve quality and accessible obstetric and emergency surgical care for the most rural poor population of our country**&quot;.
+- To keep all Emergency surgical Officers of Ethiopia closely knit and in constant touch with each other and build a spirit of unity for a     common goal: _"improve quality and accessible obstetric and emergency surgical care for the most rural poor population of our country"_.
 - To create, associate or co-operate with any other societies or associations having similar objectives locally or internationally.
 - To facilitate continued medical education, PhD, Medical speciality locally or internationally for members of ESOAE.
 - To facilitate clinical scholarship, sharing of evidence-based best clinical practice